xwu/xwu-swift-numerics/numeric-protocols.md

 > that make assumptions about semantics not actually guaranteed.
 >
 > A protocol such as `Field` or `Ring` would be less accessible for many users
-> who would have no trouble writing a useful algorithm generic
+> who'd have no trouble writing a useful algorithm generic over `Numeric`.
-> over `Numeric`.
-Moreover, it suggests that any such protocols are _the_ way to
+> Moreover, it suggests that any such protocols are _the_ way to model a broad
-> model a broad mathematical concept when in fact those protocols would be
+> mathematical concept when in fact those protocols would be designed more
-> designed more narrowly to facilitate writing algorithms generic over basic
+> narrowly to facilitate writing algorithms generic over basic numeric types.
-> numeric types.

 Since it's impossible for a standard library protocol to refine a third-party protocol, Swift offers a fairly rich hierarchy of standard library numeric